 She has worked predominantly in Finance within the banking and telecoms industry and regards travelling, writing and going to the theatre as her main hobbies.
 She has a keen interest in nurturing wellbeing and also writes a blog called ‘Being Just Us’ which documents her journey with vitiligo which she developed during her early childhood.

 Natalie became a trustee in February 2017

-Denise is a Trustee and the Society’s Treasurer.
+Denise is a Trustee and leads on the Society’s Parent Support Network.

 Denise became a member of The Vitiligo Society in 2019 seeking support when several members of her family were diagnosed with vitiligo at the same time.
 She became a trustee in 2020 with the hopes of raising awareness and getting more families the support they need when they are faced with vitiligo.